Intellis-Blog-Software-Facility-Capital-Planning

 Lynn Conway (January 2, 1938, to Present) is a computer scientist, electrical engineer, and inventor notable for several pioneering achievements.
 She holds B.S. and M.S.E.E. degrees from Columbia University's Engineering and Applied Science.

-She worked at I.B.M. in the 1960s and is credited with generalized dynamic instruction handling, an essential advancement still used by many modern computer processors to improve performance.
+She worked at I.B.M. in the 1960s and is credited with generalized dynamic instruction handling, an essential advancement many modern computer processors still use to improve performance.

 In 1989, Conway was elected to the National Academy of Engineering and, in 2009, was recognized by IEEE as a computer pioneer.
-Currently, she is professor emerita of electrical engineering and computer science at the University of Michigan, Ann Arbor, where she has taught since the 1980s.
+She is currently professor emerita of electrical engineering and computer science at the University of Michigan, Ann Arbor, where she has taught since the 1980s.

 Margaret Hamilton